johannschopplich/nuxt-i18n/README.md

 })
 ```

+> [!NOTE]
-> ℹ️ If you prefer to import file-based translations but don't want to dynamically import them, omit the `lazy` module option, as it defaults to `false`.
+> If you prefer to import file-based translations but don't want to dynamically import them, omit the `lazy` module option, as it defaults to `false`.

+> [!WARNING]
-> ⚠️ The global route middleware to lazy-load translations when switching locales won't run when the `no_prefix` strategy is chosen.
+> The global route middleware to lazy-load translations when switching locales won't run when the `no_prefix` strategy is chosen.
 Use the `useLazyLocaleSwitch` composable for changing the language, it will load the corresponding translations beforehand.

 ### Manual Translations